Solstice and Equinox Events 2019

 Use the Stonehenge booking system for these events

 Sundown is the time of Solstice - mid-summer in the southern hemisphere, mid-winter in the north.
 But, 2,000 years ago this solstice occurred on December 25th.
-At Stonehenge Aotearoa we have put together a special presentation on legends associated with the solstice: What was the 'Star of Bethlehem', who were the 'Three Kings' and, just who were those 'Shepherds watching their flocks by night'?
-Who was 'Father Christmas' and why did Rudolf have a red now?
+At Stonehenge Aotearoa we have put together a special presentation on legends associated with the solstice: What was the ‘Star of Bethlehem’, who were the ‘Three Kings’ and, just who were those ‘Shepherds watching their flocks by night’?
+Who was ‘Father Christmas’ and why did Rudolf have a red nose?
 In this presentation we look at the astronomical events and astrological meanings that lay at the foundation of many of our spiritual beliefs.

 A musical tour of the Planets by Keith Austin

 A second performance of Voyager will be performed (date to be advised).
 Weather permitting this musical event will take place within the circle of stones at Stonehenge Aotearoa, so the audience can see the actual planets in the sky as they listen to the music.
 There will be a surround sound system of four medium-powered speakers, a video projection system.
 The audience will be hearing a blend of pre-recorded music done in the studio and live keyboards.
 This a classical-electronic concert, running time about two hours.

 The second half, after a short interval, will begin with a short introduction by Keith to his Voyager 2 tone poem.
 Then he will perform his "Voyager 2" tone poem using a mix of pre-recorded and live music.
 This is a classical electronic tone poem depicting the adventures of the Voyager 2 space probe as it visited the four giant planets of the Solar System and their moons.
 The video system will indicate the various parts of the tone poem as they arise, and show photos taken by Voyager 2 that emphasise the music.